-In high school, Caroline served in two hospitals performing a variety of tasks from the front desk assistant to courier as well as worked in a pharmacy.
+In high school, Caroline served in two hospitals performing a variety of tasks from the front desk assistant to courier as well as working in a pharmacy.
 It was the interactions she had with the patients at these hospitals and pharmacy as well as her participation in “Civic Week: Public Health” in Chicago her sophomore year, where she volunteered at homeless shelters, soup kitchens and community gardens, which instilled in her a desire to reach out to and love those specifically affected by health concerns.

-During her freshman year at Vanderbilt, Caroline expanded her focus to serving a much more diverse group of people.
-She prepared meals for the homeless at Room in the Inn through Vandy+Catholic and for the men restarting their lives after time incarcerated at Dismas House through the Grassroots service club.
+During her freshman year at Vanderbilt, Caroline expanded her focus to serving much more diverse group of people.
+She prepared meals for the homeless at Room in the Inn through Vandy+Catholic and for the men restarting their lives after incarceration at Dismas House through the Grassroots service club.
 Caroline worked at Second Harvest Food Bank through Grassroots as well.
-She became involved at Susan Gray School through the Murray House Fellowship where she had the privilege to spend time with her much loved “buddy.”
+She became involved at Susan Gray School through the Murray House Fellowship where she had the privilege to spend time once a week with her much loved “buddy.”
 But it was her experience on her Alternative Spring Break trip to Huntsville, Alabama which solidified her reason for doing service: to see and to love the individual person.
-Tutoring and spending time with the children at Lincoln Village Ministries and its leaders inspired and motivated Caroline to base her service in something more substantial than to simply help others.
+Tutoring and spending time with the children at Lincoln Village Ministries and its leaders inspired and motivated Caroline to found her service in something more substantial than to simply help others.
 Her service is therefore founded in her resolve that each and every person has a story, has worth no matter his place in life and deserves to be loved and know that he is loved above all else.

-The following summer, Caroline worked as a Totus Tuus missionary for the Diocese of Nashville where she taught and ministered to students, first grade through 12th, at a different Catholic parish each week throughout Tennessee.
+The following summer, Caroline worked as a Totus Tuus missionary for the Diocese of Nashville where she taught and ministered to students, 1st grade through 12th, at a different Catholic parish each week throughout Tennessee.